December 2013 - Overview for the Month

-The month of December is dedicated to the Immaculate Conception, which is celebrated on December 8.
+The month of December is dedicated to the Immaculate Conception, which is celebrated on December 8 (the feast has been transferred to December 9 this year).
 The first 24 days of December fall during the liturgical season known as Advent and are represented by the liturgical color purple.
 The remaining days of December mark the beginning of the Christmas season.
 The liturgical color changes to white or gold — a symbol of joy, purity and innocence.

 (See also www.apostleshipofprayer.net)